OHI-Science/ohiprep/globalprep/Pressures_acid/v2015/README.md

     #####NOTE: reference point is 0.9259247 x 1.1 = 1.0185

 3. `interpolated_cells.R` creates a raster of all interpolated cells for gapfilling purposes.
-The raw data comes as an irregular, curvilinear grid and therefore needs to have some interpolation.
+The raw data comes on an irregular, curvilinear grid and therefore needs to have some interpolation.
 The Nearest Neighbor method was used.
 Interpolated cells:

 ![](https://github.com/OHI-Science/ohiprep/blob/master/globalprep/Pressures_acid/v2015/images/interpolated_cells.png)